PlaidCloud/docs/docs/source/plaidcloud/jupyter/console.rst

 In addition to using Jupyter Console on PlaidCloud, you are able to run Jupyter Console locally or on other systems and still interact with PlaidCloud the same you would if using Jupyter Console directly on PlaidCloud.
-You can perform the exact same operations elsewhere as long as you have plaid_tools installed.
+You can perform the exact same operations elsewhere as long as you have plaidtools installed.

-Click here (https://jupyterlab.readthedocs.io/en/stable/user/code_console.html) for additional information from JupyterLab regarding code consoles.
+Click `here <https://jupyterlab.readthedocs.io/en/stable/user/code_console.html>`_ for additional information from JupyterLab regarding code consoles.

 Available Console Kernels